Revitalization of Functionally Empty Industrial Heritage Buildings

 PhD project by Alberte Klysner Steffensen

-The reuse of existing buildings plays a central role in the future building culture, which will be increasingly characterized by renovation, restoration, and transformation rather than new construction.
-In light of this, architectural heritage has gained renewed relevance as an active player in the green transition.
-The shift from years of tabula rasa thinking towards a greater utilization of existing building stock calls for a regenerative preservation practice with increased sensitivity to site-specific considerations and a particular focus on each building’s inherent qualities and values as a basis for development.
+The reuse of the existing built environment has been identified as playing a pivotal role in shaping the future of building culture, with a marked shift towards a greater emphasis on renovation, restoration, and transformation rather than new construction.
+In light of this, the field of architectural heritage has seen a resurgence in its relevance, emerging as a significant contributor to the broader discourse on the green transition.
+The paradigm shift from tabula rasa thinking towards the greater utilisation of existing building stock calls for a regenerative preservation practice with greater sensitivity to site-specific considerations and particular attention to the inherent qualities and values of each place as a basis for development.

-Understanding what is happening at a given location is an architectural and aesthetic challenge that involves a special focus on a site’s complex connections, values, and hitherto overlooked potentials.
-The project relates to the question of valuing cultural heritage, as it is an essential part of building documentation, simultaneously laying the foundation for both the management and decision-making regarding the preservation of the valuable buildings.
-Therefore, the research project questions whether the current official valuation framework is sufficient in the future building culture, where responsibility for resources, energy optimization, and reuse are inevitable premises.
-If both sustainability requirements and the preservation of heritage values are to be considered, it may lead to several conflicts, involving preservation practices, heritage management, and the negotiation space between preservation and development.
+Understanding the qualities of a place is an architectural and aesthetic challenge that involves a special focus on the complex connections of a place, its inherent values, and hitherto unrecognised potentialities.
+The project relates to the question of values or valuation of cultural heritage, as it is an essential component of architectural documentation and provides the basis for both the management and decision-making processes related to the conservation of heritage buildings.
+Consequently, the research project poses the question of whether the prevailing official valuation framework will prove adequate in a future context of building culture, where responsibility for resources, energy optimisation, and reuse are inevitable premises.

 Primary Supervisor: Mogens A. Morgen